 Program Assistant for Civil Society Partnerships

 Hanan Abdul Hadi is POMED’s Program Assistant for Civil Society Partnerships.
-She previously served as a policy intern at POMED and is currently completing her Master’s of Public Policy with a focus on international development and advanced policy analysis.
+She previously served as a policy intern at POMED.
 Before joining POMED, she served as Scholarships & Exchange Programs Director at AMIDEAST in Abu Dhabi, where she managed the Fulbright Scholarship program for the UAE.
 Hanan has extensive experience in the Middle East, where she lived and studied for twenty years.
-Hanan received her Bachelor’s degree in Political Science from Davidson College with a focus on Middle East politics and development economics.
+Hanan holds a Master’s of Public Policy with a focus on international development from American University and a Bachelor’s degree in Political Science with a focus on Middle East politics and development economics from Davidson College.